datastaxdevs/workshop-spring-stargate/README.md

 ✅ **Step 7b: Enter 3 values related to your DB**

-- In Astra go back to home page by clicking the logo
+- In Astra DB go back to home page by clicking the logo

 - Select you database `workshops` in the left panel and then copy values for `cloud-region` and `database-id` (clusterID) from the details page